CenturyLinkCloud/PublicKB/README.md

 ## CLI

 ### Installing

+#### Via Pyhthon's pip
 Cross-platform installation is available via pypi.
-Requires *Python 2.r78* - this is not currently compatible with Python 3.
+Requires *Python 2.7* - this is not currently compatible with Python 3.
 If you have pip already installed the following command will get you running:
 ```
 > pip install clc-cli